Sylka Uhlig, PhD, RMTh, LCAT, NMT, Professor for music therapy SRH University Heidelberg, Germany

-Sylka lectures in research, music therapy methods and voice at SRH University of Applied Sciences, Heidelberg in Germany.
+Sylka, professor at SRH University of Applied Sciences, Heidelberg in Germany, lectures in research, music therapy methods and voice.
 She studied classical music before she commenced her career in music therapy in 1991.
 She has since practiced music therapy in Europe and USA in psychiatric hospitals, neurological rehabilitation facilities, special education settings, and in private practice.

 Voice workshop: World Conference of Music Therapy, Krems, Austria 2014